Skip to Content

 Participating Colleges

 FastPathOhio will soon be expanding to include additional colleges and universities.
-The following community colleges are currently engaged with FastPathOhio.
+The following community colleges and universities are currently engaged with FastPathOhio.

 Central Ohio Technical College